The Benefits of Using a TMJ Mouth Guard

 Understanding TMJ Disorders

 Often, the pain associated with TMJ disorders is temporary and can be relieved with self-care or non-surgical treatments.
-However, for some people, the discomfort can be chronic and significantly impact their quality of life.
+However, the discomfort can be chronic for some people and significantly impact their quality of life.

 Symptoms and Causes of TMJ Disorders